-- The prevalence of Chronic Kidney Disease (CKD) in the general population is approximately 14 percent.
+- The prevalence of chronic kidney disease (CKD) in the general population is approximately 14%

-- About half of the people with CKD also have diabetes and/or self-reported cardiovascular disease.***
+- About half of the people with CKD also have diabetes and/or self-reported cardiovascular disease3

 The cost of treating kidney disease is tremendous.
-Only one percent of the total Medicare population has End Stage Renal Disease (ESRD), but Medicare fee-for-service (FFS) spending on ESRD patients accounts for seven percent of total Medicare FFS spending.****
+Only 1% of the total Medicare population has end stage renal disease (ESRD), but Medicare fee-for-service (FFS) spending on ESRD patients accounts for 7% of total Medicare FFS spending.4

 The state of care for patients with CKD and ESRD is so critical that on July 10, 2019, the President’s Executive Order on Advancing American Kidney Health was signed.
 The initiative puts in to motion major advancements in kidney health.